 Long-Distance International Calling Plan

 Telephone network providers usually offer long distance international calling plans.
 They just charge you more for it than local calls.

 You first need to check how much your phone operator charges for international calls.
 Apart from the per-minute rates, they usually charge other auxiliary fees.
 So you need to do the math and figure out how much you need to actually pay for a call.

 Call rates also tend to vary per country.
 It depends on the number you’re calling too.
 Landline to landline international calls also tend to be cheaper than landline to mobile ones.
-If you need to make calls abroad on a regular basis, its more practical to just sign up for a long-distance international calling plan.
-Some network providers even offer unlimited minutes per month.
+If you need to make calls abroad on a regular basis, it’s more practical to just sign up for a long-distance international calling plan.
+Some network providers even offer unlimited calling per month.
 (Check out our post on how much international call packages cost.)

 International Prepaid Calling Cards

 People have used prepaid call cards since the 50’s.
 The concept was born in Italy but have gained most fame in Japan.
 It’s a small rectangular card made of PVC plastic or thick paper.

 The credit amount and minutes are usually printed on the front along with the telephone company name.
 The back has a scratch-able part that contains the PIN.
 This PIN will be keyed-in along